35 Irresistible Home-Cooked Meals That Were So Good, People Had to Show Them Off

 27 Ham And Cheese Omelet With Potatoes

-Surprisingly, experts say that fine dining is starting to go out of style.
-A big example is the famous Noma restaurant in Copenhagen, which is set to close by the end of 2024.
-Many people in the food industry believe that the high-end fine dining model was never truly sustainable.
+Surprisingly, experts are saying that fine dining is kinda going out of style.
+One big sign?
+The world-famous Noma restaurant in Copenhagen is closing by the end of 2024.
+A lot of people in the food world now believe that the whole high-end dining model was never really built to last.
+It looks great on Instagram, sure—but behind the scenes, it’s tough.

 28 Sourdoughbaguette